Back to all posts

 Nothing ruins that post-vacation glow like coming home to a flooded basement.
 Before you leave for an extended trip, especially during our cold Michigan winters, it’s a great idea to shut off your main water supply.
 This simple step protects your home from potential leaks or burst pipes while you’re away.
 For extra protection in the winter, you can also turn off your water heater and drain your pipes by opening all the faucets until they run dry.
 This prevents water in the pipes from freezing and bursting, a common and costly problem.
 It’s a few minutes of prevention that can save you from needing serious frozen pipe repair.

-The Right Tools for Operating Your Valve
+Tools You’ll Need for Your Shut-Off Valve

 In a perfect world, your water shut-off valve would turn smoothly with just your hands.
 But after years of sitting untouched, valves can get stiff or corroded.
 Being prepared with a few simple tools can be the difference between a quick fix and a full-blown panic.
 You don’t need a professional-grade toolbox, just a few key items to help you operate your valve safely and effectively, especially when you’re in a hurry.
 Having these on hand before an emergency strikes will give you peace of mind and better control over your home’s plumbing.

-Must-Have Tools for Gate and Ball Valves
+Essential Tools for Gate and Ball Valves

 Most of the time, you won’t need anything more than your own two hands to turn a ball or gate valve.
 However, if the handle feels stiff or won’t move, don’t force it too hard.
 A valve that’s difficult to turn can be a sign that it’s failing, and forcing it could create an emergency plumbing problem.
 Instead of risking a broken handle, grab a couple of basic tools.
 An adjustable wrench can give you the extra leverage you need, but be gentle.
 You want to coax the valve, not break it.
 If it’s really stubborn, a little penetrating oil sprayed around the valve stem can help loosen things up.
 It’s also smart to keep a rag or small bucket handy to catch any drips from the packing nut when you turn the handle.